JeffreyRiggle/my-site/content/blog/search-intro/index.md

 Armed with data and hours of playing around with crawlers, I decided it was time to do something else.
 Those more inclinded by profits might suggest figuring out how to train a nerual network, but apparently that is not for me.
 You see I prefer the simpler things in life.
 Things like visualizing data into a planetary map.

 I was about to set out to built a interactive canvas that would visualize a search as a collection of solar entities and make those different sizes based on the entities precieved importance.
 This lead me to realize that I needed to change my crawler again.
-I ended up taking another detour back into the crawler to build some edges between URLs and store those in an edge table.
-Then since the new goal was to rank the URLs I took another side quest to learn how to implement a crude version of page rank.
+I ended up taking another detour back into the crawler to build some edges between URLs and stored those in an edge table.
+Then since the new goal was to compare the importance the URLs I took another side quest to learn how to implement a crude version of page rank.

 Now that my crawler and database finally matched my asparations, I could finally set out on building this interactive canvas.
-In this process I was reminded that there are a lot of things you learn to take for granted when doing UI in a framework of any kind.
+In this process I was reminded that there are a lot of things you learn to take for granted when doing UI in a framework of any kind, html and css included.
 All of this I hope to cover in yet another blog post.

-# Why not just try a typical search page
+# Why not just try a typical search page?

-Around this time I started to think, why not just build a typical search page.
+Around this time I started to think, why not just build a typical search page?
 I have some data and there is no way it will be as hard as building an interactive canvas.
-So I pull back out my htmx and rust and get back to work.
+So I pulled back out my htmx and rust and got back to work.

 As is the theme with this whole adventure, I decide well that is good and fine but maybe I should add a twist.
 Since the facination I was finding was with how data was connected and general metadata, I decided it would be neat to interpret some of this data.
 In this search page, I would have additional options to see what the page linked and general information about the web primitives the page used without visting it.